 Coffee Pods?
 No Thanks Says Hamburg

-Coffee itself is not banned of course, but the pods – even if they were to be disposed of in the recycling bin – are off the menu for now in Hamburg and there are strong rumours that other German cities like Cologne, Berlin and Dusseldorf are watching closely and may be about to follow suit.
+The coffee itself is not banned of course, but the pods – even if they were to be disposed of in the recycling bin – are off the menu for now in Hamburg and there are strong rumors that other German cities like Cologne, Berlin, and Dusseldorf are watching closely and may be about to follow suit.

 Even the guy who invented and initially marketed the coffee pod, John Sylvan, has said the pods are out of control and are like the ciggie butts of the coffee world (now that’s got to really hurt!)
 It’s a fact that if you lined up every coffee pod ever used next to one another, it would form a line that wraps around the planet nearly 11 times.

 One firm, Nespresso sells around 28 billion of the coffee pods worldwide.
 Then you have government offices and firms around the globe who’ve invested in coffee pod machines for those needing a morning pick me up.
 Drip filter coffee has the worst impact on the environment, but on the other side of the coin, an instant coffee cup has the least impact.
-With the rise of the coffee shop and the demise of the local pub in the UK, it doesn't looks like this dilemma isn’t going away anytime soon.
+With the rise of the coffee shop and the demise of the local pub in the UK, it doesn't look like this dilemma is going to go away anytime soon.